 Each term offers several different sessions.
 The length of the class is dependent on the number of weeks in the session.
-Typically a class offers instruction face-to-face, pure Internet, or hybrid (meaning that the course combines an Internet component with face-to-face instruction), using a 15 hours-per-credit-hour schedule.
-Each session has a Drop period and an Add period which allows students to drop or add classes without academic or financial obligation.
-These dates differ each term.
-Please refer to the Academic Calendar to determine the specific dates for each session.
+Typically, a class offers instruction in face-to-face, pure Internet, or hybrid format (meaning that the course combines an Internet component with face-to-face instruction) using a 15 hours-per-credit-hour schedule.
+Each session has a Drop Period and an Add Period which allows a student to drop or add classes without academic or financial obligation.
+These dates differ each term and the Academic Calendar provides listings of the specific dates for each session.
 Once a class has begun, a student can no longer add it to his or her schedule.
-The Add period for all online and hybrid classes is 8:00 a.m. on the first day of the class in its session.
-Traditional face-to-face classes can be added before the first class meets each session.
-The student must see a student success advisor to add classes after the session begins.
-A student may drop down during the drop period and for four weeks into the semester to a lower course in a sequence for gateway English, mathematics, or developmental courses if the student feels the current course material is too complex.
-However, the drop down action must remain in the same semester.
-Students must see a student success advisor to drop down.
+The Add Period deadline for all online and hybrid classes is 8:00 a.m. on the first day that the class in session.
+Traditional face-to-face classes can be added before the first class meets.
+The student must see a student success advisor to determine if it is possible to add a class after the session begins.
+A student may “drop down” in the level of coursework during the Drop Period and for four weeks into the semester.
+This option allows the student to move to a lower course in a sequence in certain gateway English, mathematics, and developmental courses if the student feels the current course material is too complex; however, the dropdown action must take place in the same semester.
+A student must seek the assistance of a student success advisor to drop down.

-A student is allowed to drop a class during the drop period which is seven days from the first day of the class.
+A student is allowed to drop a class during the Drop Period which is seven days from the first day of the class.
 In classes that do not fit into a traditional session, the Drop and Add dates are found in PASSPORT as well as on the student schedule.
-Athletes, international students, dual enrolled students, and students on their third attempts of a course may have restrictions during the Drop period and later during the withdrawal period.
+Athletes, international students, dual-enrolled students, and students on their third attempts of a course may have restrictions during the Drop Period and later during the Withdrawal Period.
 The student is responsible for the outcomes of dropping a class.
 These outcomes may include financial aid award reductions, extension of the student’s expected completion date, or the inability to re-register.
-Students should check the Academic Calendar for important term dates and deadlines.
+The Academic Calendar provides important term dates and deadlines.